In our Formlabs Form 2 review, we evaluate the leading SLA 3D printer on the market. Truly, a premium machine that delivers stunning results.

 Formlabs Form 2 Review: The Long Read

-Before we dig deeper, here’s a short preamble on the differences between an SLA 3D printer and FFF 3D printer.
+Before we dig deeper in this Formlabs Form 2 review, here’s a short preamble on the differences between an SLA 3D printer and FFF 3D printer.

 Fused Filament Fabrication (FFF) is the most common desktop 3D printer technology.
 A FFF printer feeds plastic filament into a heated extruder and prints layers with the molten material.
 FFF 3D printers are versatile machines and can use different materials.
 But most of them lack predictability when it comes to results.